Political repression in the Islamic Republic of Iran: Hostage diplomacy

-Iran has been accused of using "hostage diplomacy" by "systematically" arresting foreign nationals and Iranians with dual citizenship to leverage political concessions from other countries.
-A dual German Iranian was charged with "belonging to an illegal organization" and spreading "propaganda against the regime".
-DW said there was no evidence supporting this.
+Iran has been accused of using hostage diplomacy by "systematically" arresting foreign nationals and Iranians with dual citizenship to obtain political concessions from other countries.
+A dual German-Iranian citizen was charged with "belonging to an illegal organization" and spreading "propaganda against the regime".
+The German broadcaster Deutsche Welle (DW) reported that there was no evidence supporting these charges.
 Lawyers representing detainees in Iran have argued that such arrests are often politically motivated, with individuals detained to be exchanged for other prisoners or political gains at a later date.
-DW said that the practice of holding foreign nationals as bargaining chips first began when Iranian students took U.S. embassy personnel hostage to pressure the U.S. government in 1979.
+DW said that the practice of holding foreign nationals as bargaining chips began when Iranian students took US embassy personnel hostage to pressure the US government in 1979.

 Dual nationals detained in Iran include German-Iranian Nahid Taghavi and Swedish-Iranian academic Ahmadreza Djalali.
-Deutsche Welle's Shabnam von Hein noted that the tactic of hostage taking increases during discussions over Iran's nuclear program.
+DW journalist Shabnam von Hein noted that the tactic of hostage taking increases during discussions of Iran's nuclear program.

+Ecological repression

+Political repression in Iran is sometimes linked to environmental governance and resource extraction.
+In the Iranian region of Azerbaijan, the desiccation of Lake Urmia—caused largely by dam constructions and agricultural policies—is a form of environmental injustice that disproportionately affects ethnolinguistic minority communities such as Azeris and Kurds who live in areas surrounding the lake.

+In Khuzestan, large-scale hydrological interventions—including dam building and river management projects—have been associated with long-term ecological degradation, water scarcity, and displacement of local livelihoods.
+These processes have been accompanied by the use of security forces to suppress unrest, including violent crackdowns during the 2021 water protests.
+Generally speaking, environmental transformations are often enforced through coercive state practices, where policing and repression are used to secure development projects and manage populations affected by resource extraction and ecological decline.